Alluxio/alluxio/docs/Architecture.md

 # Where Tachyon Fits

-Tachyon holds a unique place in the big data ecosystem, resting between traditional storage and computation frameworks.
-Tachyon serves as an accelerator for data access by managing fast storage throughout the entire cluster.
-This facilitates data sharing and leveraging locality between jobs regardless if they are running with the same computation engine.
-In addition, it provides an abstraction to higher level frameworks, allowing access to data through a common interface.
-Finally, Tachyon connects different under storage systems thereby enabling any storage an easy way to integrate with all computation and/or application layers that would interface with Tachyon.
+Tachyon holds a unique place in the big data ecosystem, resting between traditional storage and computation frameworks and applications.
+For user applications and computation frameworks, Tachyon manages data access and fast storage, facilitating data sharing and locality between jobs, regardless of whether they are running with the same computation engine.
+Because of Tachyon's memory centric design and being the central point of access, Tachyon can bring order of magnitude speed up for big data applications while providing a common data access interface.
+For under storage systems, Tachyon redefines the set of workloads available to utilize the data.
+Since Tachyon hides the integration of under storage systems to applications, any under storage can back all the applications and frameworks running on top of Tachyon.
+Coupled with the potential to mount multiple under storage systems, Tachyon can serve as a unifying layer for any number of varied data sources.

 ![Stack](./img/stack.png)

 # Tachyon's Components

-Tachyon has a traditional master - worker design pattern.
-Tachyon can be roughly divided into three components, the [master](#master), [workers](#worker), and [clients](#client).
+Tachyon has a single master and multiple worker design pattern.
+At a very high level, Tachyon can be into three components, the [master](#master), [workers](#worker), and [clients](#client).
 The master and workers together make up the Tachyon servers.
 These will be the components a system admin would maintain and manage.
 The clients will generally be applications, such as map-reduce jobs or command line users.
 Every user of Tachyon will only need to interact with the client portion of Tachyon.